Comprehensive Guide to Capital Gains Tax in Cyprus

 However, shares listed on any recognised stock exchange are excluded from capital gains tax.

-Calculating Capital Gains Tax
+How to Calculate Capital Gains Tax in Cyprus

 Since capital gains tax is only applicable on profit, the first step is to find the taxable profit from the sale of a property.